Published

 ClearPoint — planning, reporting, and project management in one

 What we are not is a learning-outcomes assessment suite.
-If your core need is rubric-based assessment, curriculum mapping, and accreditor-specific self-study authoring, Watermark and Weave are built for that and we'll say so.
+If your core need is rubric-based assessment, curriculum mapping, and accreditor-specific self-study authoring, Watermark and Weave are built for that and we'll say so directly.
 Where ClearPoint wins is the layer above: running the entire institutional strategy — across every campus and unit — with accountability and reporting in a single system, so accreditation reporting becomes a by-product of data you already keep current.

 The use cases that matter in higher education